Thomas F. Hoppin House: History

 The house was listed on the National Register of Historic Places in 1973.

-Until 2019 the mansion was home to the Annenberg Institute for School Reform at Brown University.
+In 1984 it was restored by Robinson Green Beretta, an architectural firm which had had its offices there since 1951 and had bought it outright in 1982.
+The firm moved out in 1988.
+From 2001 until 2019 the mansion was home to the Annenberg Institute for School Reform at Brown University.
 In 2021, Brown sold the property for $2 million.
 The new owner intends to implement a "first class renovation" and convert the property to a luxury apartment building with about a half dozen units.